 At the end of this course the students will know how to:

-To refresh your knowledhe in linear algebra, probability theory and statistics submit the solutions (manually before the lecture) to these problems until 19.10.2017.
-This sheet will not be graded but you need to submit it!
+To refresh your knowledhe in linear algebra, probability theory and statistics you should work on these problems.
+This sheet will not be graded!

 There will be two partial examinations written within the classes.
-You will write the exam in the beginning of a lecture for 60 minutes.
-Each partial examination will have 3 questions with difficulty adjusted to solve both problems in approx. 50 minutes.
-You can get max 15 points for each question resulting in a total of 90 points.
+You will write the exam in the beginning of a lecture for 45 minutes.
+Each partial examination will have 2 questions with difficulty adjusted to solve both problems in approx. 30 minutes.
+You can get max 20 points for each question resulting in a total of 80 points.
+Please note that the partial examinations count as one examinaton attempt!

 Apart from the partial examinations there will be a standard written examination at the end of the course.
 4 questions with max 20 points for each question.
 The total number of points that can be reached will be 80.